AlstonQ/Prudential-Health-Payment-Gateway/README.md

 # Payment Gateway
-This project is a simple dummy payment gateway designed to simulate the user experience of making an online payment.
-It provides a seamless flow for users to enter payment details and complete a transaction with a success confirmation.
-While it does not involve any real financial transactions, it mimics the essential steps in a payment process, including:
+This project is a dummy payment gateway designed to simulate the process of making an online payment.
+It does not involve any real transactions, but it provides a flow similar to actual payment gateways.
+It allows users to enter payment details, validate inputs, and complete a simulated payment with a success confirmation.

+# Features

-Mobile Number Validation: Ensures that users provide a valid 10-digit mobile number before proceeding to payment.
+Mobile Number Validation:
+Ensures users input a valid 10-digit mobile number with an automatic +91 country code prefix for Indian numbers.

+ZIP Code Validation:
-Address Validation: Users can enter their address details, and the gateway fetches city and state information based on the postal/ZIP code provided.
+Fetches city and state information based on the user's ZIP code using a postal API.

+Address Validation:
+Ensures users provide a valid name, email address, and complete address before proceeding to the payment section.

+Payment Method Selection:
-Payment Simulation: Users can choose a payment method, and after confirming, a success message and image are displayed, indicating that the payment was successful.
+Users can choose a preferred payment option and then click the "Pay" button to simulate a payment process.

+Payment Success Confirmation:
-Success Confirmation: After clicking the "Pay" button, a success symbol and image appear, confirming the payment completion.
+After the user clicks on the "Pay" button, a success image appears, confirming the transaction simulation.

+Responsive Design:
+The interface is designed to be user-friendly and fully responsive, adapting to various screen sizes, including mobile devices.

-Modal with Close Option: A modal allows users to view details, and they can close it with a cross button to return to the previous section.
+Modal with Close Button:
+A modal pop-up allows users to interact with certain parts of the interface, with an option to close it by clicking the cross button.
-User-Friendly Interface: Designed with a clean and responsive interface, this payment gateway is ideal for testing and demonstration purposes.
-This gateway does not perform real transactions, making it perfect for educational, testing, or demo purposes.